-6.6 Educating pupils
+Educating pupils

-Borough Green Primary will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• Borough Green Primary will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.

-6.7 Working with parents/carers
+Working with parents/carers

-- O Borough Green Primary will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: providing information on our school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - O Borough Green Primary will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+- Borough Green Primary will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: providing information on our school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Borough Green Primary will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
 This is achieved by: providing information on our school website (medium term plans etc.) and relevant policies such as acceptable use, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.

-7. Staff Engagement and Expectations
+5. Staff Engagement and Expectations

-7.1 Awareness, Induction and Training
+Awareness, Induction and Training

-- All members of staff have been provided with a Part One of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - The DSL and Deputies at Borough Green Primary will read KCSIE in its entirety.
+- Part One of 'Keeping Children Safe in Education' 2024 has been shared with all staff.
+This alongside our annual safeguarding training provides relevant and up-to-date safeguarding information for staff. - The DSL and Deputies at Borough Green Primary will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read Part 1 and annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is stored in the single central record.

-- School leaders and all members of staff who work directly with children will read Part 1 and annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is stored in the safeguarding file in the school office. - All new staff and volunteers (including long-term agency and third-party staff) receive safeguarding and child protection training (including online safety); including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-CPD will be delivered by: - Specific training by the DSL - o E-learning units - Shared bulletin updates - Safeguarding display board in the staffroom
+- All new staff and volunteers (including long-term agency and third-party staff) receive safeguarding and child protection training (including online safety); including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+CPD will be delivered by:

+- Specific training by the DSL

+- E-learning units

+- Shared bulletin updates

+- Safeguarding display board in the staffroom